gabrielhounds/snow-particles/README.md

 # Snow-Particles

 Dom based snow particle animation class.
-Create festive snowfall in any dom element!
-But yeah, it's DOM based so we're dealing with a bunch of divs.
-Like hundreds of divs.
+Create festive snowfall inside any element you want!
+Anytime of year!
+Climate change is no concern!
+You can be indoors or outdoors

 Example in [Sparkfow](https://bit.ly/2RITRb9)